 Diagnosis of Ulcerative Colitis

 The only way to positively diagnose ulcerative colitis is through a tissue biopsy.
 Other tests and procedures may be conducted to rule out similar conditions, such as Crohn’s disease.

 The most common method to diagnose this condition is through a colonoscopy.
 During this procedure, a thin, flexible, lighted tube with a camera on the end is weaved through the entire colon.
 A small amount of tissue for a biopsy is taken at this time.
-The biopsy is necessarily for a conclusive diagnosis.
+The biopsy is necessary for a conclusive diagnosis.
 If the colon is very inflamed, an alternative procedure called a flexible sigmoidoscopy may be used instead.
 In this very similar procedure, the doctor will only insert the tube into the rectum and lower end of the colon.

 Did you know you can test for inflammation at home?
-Check out this review article on at home inflammation tests to learn more!
+Check out this review article on at-home inflammation tests to learn more!